-Our staff survey asked employees to advise whether they have parental responsibility for a child under the age of 18.
+20.8% of our employees state that they are a parent / carer for a child under the age of 18.
 The information provided helps us to understand our workforce profile, and to ensure that our policies and practices best support employees with childcare responsibilities.
-That census showed that 19.8% of the Council's workforce had parental responsibility for a child under the age of 18, although the number is likely to be a lot higher, as information is currently not known for this category for some of the workforce.
+The number is likely to be a lot higher, as information is currently not known for this category for some of the workforce.